cosmos/cosmos-sdk/x/epoching/spec/README.md

 ## Abstract

-The epoching module allows modules to queue messages for execution at a certain certain block height.
+The epoching module allows modules to queue messages for execution at a certain block height.
 Each module will have its own instance of the epoching module, this allows each module to have its own message queue and own duration for epochs.

 ## Example